TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-cancelswitchreenablesubscription.md

 If you have a free trial subscription, you don't have to wait 30 days for the subscription to automatically delete.
 You can delete your subscription three days after you cancel it.
 The Delete subscription option isn't available until three days after you cancel your subscription.

-1. Wait three days after the date you cancelled the subscription.
+1. Wait three days after the date you cancelled the subscription
-2. Select your subscription on the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page in the Azure portal.
+2. Select your subscription on the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page in the Azure portal
-3. Select the subscription that you want to delete.
+3. Select the subscription you want to delete
-4. Select **Overview**, and then select **Delete Subscription**.
+4. Select **Overview**, and then select **Delete Subscription**

 Learn more: [Delete free trial subscription](https://docs.microsoft.com/azure/cost-management-billing/manage/cancel-azure-subscription#delete-free-trial-subscription)